Firelack/FreeInventory/README.md

 ## 📦 Modpack

-Feel free to include this mod Buttons in modpacks.
+Feel free to include this mod in any modpack.

 ## ©️ Credits